 The wind was all the stronger here and all at once it tugged the very furs she wore from around her shoulders and they disappeared into the dark.
 But it was a good hiding place!
 Helene would never find her here.
 She would win the game!
 If only she could quiet her breathing.
 The current of the river rushed past beneath her, but her breathing might still give her away.
 It was dark now and the stars were out, but if she could not be quiet, she would be found.
 She had to hold on to the railing to make certain she did not fall, but she used her other hand to cover her mouth tightly.

-Gasping against her glove, her head rolled back and beyond the wildly flying strands of her hair, the stars very quickly began to blur.
-Each one of them grew larger like the approach of far-away fireflies, inflating like a million sunrises, until they began even to merge into each other.
+Gasping against her glove, her head rolled back.
+Beyond the wildly flying strands of her hair, the stars very quickly began to blur.
+Each one of them grew larger like the approach of far-away fireflies, inflating like a million sunrises, until they merged into each other.
 Distantly Christine thought that they would stop, that they would come back into focus, but they did not, and quite soon the entire sky was ablaze with one magnificent golden light that consumed her completely and then faded to black.

 Her fingers slid from where they clung to the railing and the water made no sound as she slipped through it.
 It wasn't even cold.
 Her hand floated away from her mouth and she blinked her eyes but once to look up at the moon as it shimmered above her as if it were only a reflection of itself.